mtwb47/dwmricer/README.md

 	cd dwmricer

 Step 3.

-	cp -r Hack /usr/share/fonts

-Step 4.
 Now, run the script.
 DO NOT RUN AS ROOT!

 	./dwmricer

 You will be prompted for your password.
 You may also be asked to confirm the installation of some software by pressing the y button.
 Do so.
 If on Arch or an Arch-based distro, you may be asked which of the base-devel packages to install.
 Just press enter and install all of them.

-Step 4a.
-(ONLY IF YOU ARE ON UBUNTU or a DEBIAN BASED DISTRO)

-	cd .dwn/sxhkd
-	vim (Or nano) sxhkdrc
-Edit the Terminal line (super + enter) to a terminal you have installed.

-Step 5.
-Copy this crontab after running "crontab -e" (without the quotes)
+Step 4.
+Copy this crontab after running "crontab -e" (without the quotes) NOTE: You may need to install cronie for this to work.

 	SHELL=/bin/bash
 	MAILTO=root@example.com